ehanahamed/quizfreely/docs/contrib/README.md

 As of right now, all the contributor documentation is in one file (this one, `README.md`)

+## Random notes

+the reset password page is the same for both un-signed-in users and signed-in users, supabase's API doesn't need to tell the difference, because un-signed-in users get signed-in when they click on the forgot passsword email link.

 ## Basic Concepts

 ### User expirence & UI "flow"